-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

 But then she runs and wins her fourth race of the day, her longest and most punishing race — the 400 — and now her coach is whispering into her ear and Irby is trotting slowly to the EMT tent and being handed what looks like two really long boots.
 They are recovery sleeves that fit over a runner’s legs, and after being plugged into an electrical outlet, they compress and tighten and essentially massage the legs.

-Later Nathan is telling me that the boots make Irby’s legs feel better, but suggests there is a psychosomatic benefit as well.
+Later Nathan is telling me that the boots help Irby’s legs recover, but suggests there is a psychosomatic benefit as well.

-“It’s as much psychological as it is physical,” Nathan tells me, a phrase she uses three different times as she’s telling me about Irby, and I see it myself a little later when I ask Irby why she wears tape on her left knee.
+“It’s as much psychological as it is physical,” Nathan tells me, a phrase she uses three other times as we’re talking about Irby, and I see it myself a little later when I ask Irby why she has a U-shaped stripe of black tape on her right knee.

 “I call it my mental tape,” she says.
 “There’s nothing wrong with my knee, but when I get really nervous I get aches and pains.
 I put the tape on the knee and it goes away.”